circleci/circleci-docs/src-api/source/index.html.md

 ## Trigger a new Build with a Branch

 <aside class="notice">
-For more about build parameters, read about using 1.0 parameterized builds [external link] (https://circleci.com/docs/2.0/parallelism-faster-jobs) and optional 2.0 build parameters [external link] (https://circleci.com/docs/2.0/env-vars/#injecting-environment-variables-with-the-api).
+For more about build parameters, see 2.0 build parameters [for environment variables](https://circleci.com/docs/2.0/env-vars/#injecting-environment-variables-with-the-api).
 The response for “failed” should be a boolean true or null.
 </aside>

 Triggers a new build and then returns a summary of the build.